muldjord/skyscraper/README.md

 ```
 You might be asked for your sudo password.
 On RetroPie the default password is `raspberry`.
 To install Qt5 on other Linux distributions, please refer to their documentation.

-#### OSX
+#### macOS
-Skyscraper works perfectly on OSX aswell but is not officially supported as I don't own a Mac.
+Skyscraper works perfectly on macOS as well but is not officially supported as I don't own a Mac.
 But with the help of HoraceAndTheSpider and abritinthebay here's the commands needed to install the Qt5 and other prerequisites:
 ```
 $ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 $ brew install gnu-tar --with-default-names